14 Things White People Won’t Ever Understand About Black People

 White people have no equivalent to this game at all.
 They don’t even really understand its origin in the Black community either.
-If you was chilling by the water cooler at work and said, “Remember when you used to be like, “Can I get my chop?”
+If you were chilling by the water cooler at work and said, “Remember when you used to be like, “Can I get my chop?”
 Their reaction would be somewhere between a mixture of G. W. Bush and Homer Simpson.

 2. Free Lil’ Boosie tee-shirts

-Only black people have campaigns to free people, free Mumia, free Assata, free Boosie and free Lil Wayne.
+Only black people have campaigns to free people, free Mumia, free Assata, free Boosie, and free Lil Wayne.
 Nobody ever said free Madoff.
 Nobody made free Lindsay Lohan tee shirts when she went through her issues with the penitentiary system.
-(Quiet as it’s kept, only Black people can spell “penitentiary” correctly on the first try each time…even with a third grade education.)
+(Quiet as it’s kept, only Black people can spell “penitentiary” correctly on the first try each time…even with a third-grade education.)

-3. Talking about money you don’t have
+3. Talking about the money you don’t have

 I come across this with my coworkers all the time.
 They don’t have an obsession with talking about money and things they’re going to have in the future like we do.
-I feel like white folks either have money or have made a conscious decision not to have money.
+I feel like white folks either have the money or have made a conscious decision not to have money.
 Therefore, they’ll never be at a baseball game talking about, “When I make it, I’m going to break off the toilet $20 every time as a tip, like “Thanks for putting up with my sh*t.”

 4. The Liquor Store

 ’50 Things You Can Do At The Liquor Store #blackbuzzfeed’.
-Tell you right now, white people will never understand that the liquor store is grocery store, bank, financial planning center, movie store, beer & wine store and a place of worship.
+Tell you right now, white people will never understand that the liquor store is the grocery store, bank, financial planning center, movie store, beer & wine store and a place of worship.
 White people run errands on Saturdays and drive past the liquor store and see a line around the corner.
 They THINK that’s because Black people are trying to buy Henny.
 Meanwhile, Black people just found a more efficient way to run errands.
 “I’m about to cash my check, get this money order for the light bill, cop some bread and Kool-Aid, get ’15, 20, 30, 35, 47’ to pay off this mortgage one day, get that new Kevin Hart because ain’t nobody paying $30 at the movies, and get a track on the way out about my Lord and Savior Jesus Christ.”
 That’s a full day’s work in 15 minutes.

 5. Why Black people know so much about the legal system